 From the top: LC, SC, Biconic, Deutsch 1000

-ST (an AT&T Trademark) is probably still the most popular connector for multimode networks (ca. 2005), like most buildings and campuses.
-It has a bayonet mount and a long cylindrical 2.5 mm ceramic (usually) or polymer ferrule to hold the fiber.
+ST (an AT&T Trademark) was probably still most popular connector for multimode networks until ~2005.
+It has a bayonet mount and a long cylindrical 2.5 mm ceramic (usually) ferrule to hold the fiber.
 Most ferrules are ceramic, but some are metal or plastic.
 A mating adapter is used to mate two connectors (shown below.)
 And because STs are spring-loaded, you have to make sure they are seated properly.
 If you have high loss, reconnect them to see if it makes a difference.

 The ST/SC/FC/FDDI/ESON connectors have the same ferrule size - 2.5 mm or about 0.1 inch - so they can be mixed and matched to each other using hybrid mating adapters.
 This makes it convenient to test, since you can have a set of multimode reference test cables with ST or SC connectors and adapt to all these connectors.
 See below.